alin256/spade-gan-inversion/README.md

 # Ensemble history-matching with SPADE-GAN geomodel

-This is the code to reproduce the results of the paper **Ensemble history-matching workflow using interpretable SPADE-GAN geomodel** by Kristian Fossum, Sergey Alyaev, and Ahmed H. Elsheikh, published in First Break 2024.02.
+This is the code to reproduce the results of the paper **Ensemble history-matching workflow using interpretable SPADE-GAN geomodel** by Kristian Fossum, Sergey Alyaev, and Ahmed H. Elsheikh, published in [First Break 2024](https://doi.org/10.3997/1365-2397.fb2024014).

 ## Cite as: